Shinn Mechanical Uses PipeWorx™ Welding System To Increase Pipe Fabrication Quality and Productivity

 RMD provides these benefits because it precisely and consistently controls metal transfer.
 Uniform droplet deposition produces a stable and more controllable weld puddle (as opposed to the “explosion” of traditional short circuit transfer).
 RMD enables consistent tie-in to the sidewall, compensates for high-low misalignment, easily bridges gaps of up to 3/16 in. and creates more consistent root reinforcement on the inside of the pipe.

-As of August 2010, Shinn Mechanical has had nearly two years of experience with the RMD and Pro-Pulse processes and one year with the PipeWorx Welding System.
+Shinn Mechanical has had years of experience with the RMD and Pro-Pulse processes and the PipeWorx Welding System.
 In that time, the company has paid for its PipeWorx Welding System many times over.
-It has proven that this new welding technology consistently produces X-ray quality results in critical applications for root, fill and cap welding.
+With this technology, they consistently produces X-ray quality results in critical applications for root, fill and cap welding.
 Add in productivity-enhancing features, such as quick process changeover, trigger select and welding speeds that help accomplish a daily goal of 200 weld inches, and there’s no way pipefitter/welders such as Steve Sayers would go back to older welding technology.

 “With the PipeWorx setup that we’ve got and all of the things that we’ve brought in with our [new] shop, it’s unbelievably fast,” he says.
 “The fabrication time you save is just unbelievable.
 I couldn’t imagine trying to do it any other way.”